mcmire/dotfiles/README.md

 # dotfiles

-This repo holds a fully-fledged environment for working well as a developer.
+This repo holds a fully-fledged environment for working well as a web developer on a Mac.

 ## What's inside